arcus-azure/arcus.observability/docs/versioned_docs/version-v0.1.0/02-Features/correlation.md

 The `Arcus.Observability.Correlation` library provides a way to get access to correlation information across your application.
 What it **DOES NOT** provide is how this correlation information is initially set.

-It uses the the Microsoft dependency injection mechanism to register an `ICorrelationInfoAccessor` and `ICorrelationInfoAccessor<>` implementation that is available.
+It uses the Microsoft dependency injection mechanism to register an `ICorrelationInfoAccessor` and `ICorrelationInfoAccessor<>` implementation that is available.

 **Example**